learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 The API layer is akin to a worker consuming messages from a queue.

-You could use [@Async functions in Spring Boot](https://spring.io/guides/gs/async-method/) for asynchronuous processing of messages in a separate thread.
+You could use [@Async functions in Spring Boot](https://spring.io/guides/gs/async-method/) for asynchronous processing of messages in a separate thread.

-Since this is a demo app, the project is already provided to you.
+Lucky for you, there's a demo project ready to be tested.

 You can check out the code at [learnk8s/spring-boot-k8s-hpa](https://github.com/learnk8s/spring-boot-k8s-hpa).

-There's a single code base and you can configure the project to run either as the front-end or the worker.
+There's a single code base, and you can configure the project to run either as the front-end or the worker.

 You should know that the app has:

-- a home page where you can buy items
+- a homepage where you can buy items
 - an admin panel where you can inspect the number of messages in the queue
 - a `/health` endpoint to signal when the application is ready to receive traffic
-- a `/tickets` endpoint that receives submissions from the form and created messages in the queue
+- a `/submit` endpoint that receives submissions from the form and creates messages in the queue
 - a `/metrics` endpoint to expose the number of pending messages in the queue (more on this later)

 The application can function in two modes: